zero334/G19SystemMonitor/README.md

 ## Features ##

-&rightarrow; Capable of showing the load of 1-x of your CPU cores
+&rightarrow; Capable of showing the load of all of your CPU cores (as many as fit on the screen)
-&rightarrow; ads
+&rightarrow; Show the current amount of RAM used in percent
+&rightarrow; Show the current time
+&rightarrow; High performance (used less than 0.1% of the CPU time).

 ## How to use ##